Auto-Next Field and Secondary Barcode Scans

 - Look up and select an ID from an online or on-device database.

-If after the primary scan you want the app user to collect data associated to that scan record, you have a number of choices (look here about choosing an answer type).
-Among your choices you’ll see the option to use single-line or multi-line ‘Short Answer’ questions, including the ability to capture data with additional scans (aka ‘secondary’ scans).
+If after the primary scan you want the app user to collect data associated with that scan record, you have a number of choices (look here about choosing an answer type).
+Among your choices, you’ll see the option to use single-line or multi-line ‘Short Answer’ questions.
+For example, you can capture data with additional scans (aka ‘secondary’ scans).

-The single line option auto-advances the cursor to the next field and auto-submits the record when done, thus making the data collection process very fast.
+The single-line option auto-advances the cursor to the next field and auto-submits the record when done.
+Thus, the data collection process will be very fast.
 This is particularly useful when scanning secondary barcodes.

-In contrast, the multi-line option forces the app user to manually advance by tapping the next field, thus allowing the app user time to review the collected data before advancing to the next field or submitting the entire record.
-A benefit of multi-line is that you can scan many barcodes into a single field and even add additional information via text or voice entry to the same field.
+In contrast, the multi-line option forces the app user to manually advance by tapping the next field.
+Thus, it allows the user to review the data before advancing to the next field or submitting the entire record.
+A benefit of multi-line is that you can scan many barcodes into a single field.
+Also, you can add additional information via text or voice entry to the same field.

 You can combine single-line and multi-line questions in the same service, depending on your workflow.
-It’s common to end a series of single-line questions with a multi-line question so the app user has the option to review their work before submitting the complete scan record.
+It’s common to end a series of single-line questions with a multi-line question.
+The app user has the option to review their work before submitting the complete scan record.

-If you are using an accessory to scan secondary barcodes rather than the Android or iOS device’s camera, DO NOT check this option as this will open the device’s camera:
+If you are using an accessory to scan secondary barcodes, dO nOT check this option.
+This will open the device’s camera: